askore/capstone2014-firefoxOS/README.md

 4. Go to "Project" -> "Open Packaged App", navigate to and select the "battest" folder, and click "Select Folder"
 5. Click on "Select Runtime" then "Install Simulator"
 6. Install the most recent stable version of the Firefox OS Simulator (at time of writing, 2.0)
-7. Click on "Select Runtime" then the most recent stable version of the Firefox OS Simulator under "SIMULATORS"
+7. Click on "Select Runtime", then click the most recent stable version of the Firefox OS Simulator under "SIMULATORS"
+8. Click the "Install and Run" button or CRTL+R to push the app to the phone

 ##### Physical Phone
 1. Make sure the battery harness is not connected.
 Connect the phone to your computer via USB.